 It was a morning of rush.
 A missed alarm, three kids to dress, two lunches to make, and a mama in a tale spin.
 The clock was going to win, hands down.
 The thought brushed past me gently, as I rushed madly around the kitchen.

 I stopped abruptly to consider what I had just heard within.
-Can I do that?
+How can I do that?
 Will the merry-go-round of life simply halt because I say stop?
 It seemed like an absurd idea.

 The kids were moving slower than usual, and my patience running rapidly out of sight.
 So I took a chance.
 I breathed deep.
-I stopped the school bus with my right arm and the morning schedule with my left.
-A simpler endeavour when you’re the driver 🙂
+I abandoned the morning schedule with some reluctance and yet relief.

-We eat pancakes with real maple syrup around the table.
-We laugh about silly things.
-The morning switched from the Amazing Race to the Brady Bunch with no commercials.
-As breakfast was wrapping up, our six-year-old unveils his latest reason for adventure.
-A treasure map with pencil traveling in every possible direction on the paper.
-He invites us to join him to find “the greatest treasure of all”.
+We ate pancakes with real maple syrup around the table.
+We laughed about silly things.
+As breakfast was wrapping up, our six-year-old unveiled his latest reason for adventure.
+A treasure map with his pencil traveling in every possible direction on the paper.
+He invited us to join him to find the greatest treasure of all.

-Hands and table still sticky, we follow his directions.
-Captain Eli in the lead, followed by Princess Emmi the Brave, and Sir Isaac carried in arms – off we go to find gold.
-Over, under, around and through, to the coffee table and beyond.
-With each step, we are reminded by our leader what an incredible gift awaits us.
+Hands and table still sticky, we followed his directions.
+Captain Eli in the lead, followed by Princess Emmi the Brave, and Sir Isaac.
+Off we went to find the gold.
+Over, under, around and through, on our hands and knees.
+With each clue, we were reminded by our leader what an incredible gift awaited us.

-A sudden halt and we arrive where the X marks the spot.
-Crouching under the harvest table together, we’re met by a surprising end to the adventure.
-A simple carving of a young mom and dad cradling an infant, that usually rests on the piano.
+A sudden halt and we arrived where the X marked the spot.
+Crouching under the harvest table together, we were met by a surprising end to our adventure.
+A simple wood carving of a young mom and dad cradling an infant, which usually rested on our piano.

-I catch the eye of his tender heart and wide smile.
-Head tilted to the side, he places the wooden figures in my palm with gentleness and says,
+I caught the eye of our boy’s tender heart and wide smile.
+Head tilted to the side, he placed the wooden figurine in my palms with gentleness and said,

-Breath in.
-Breath deep with emotion.
-Breath out with thanks.
+Breathe in.
+Breathe deep with emotion.
+Breathe out with thanks.

-I pull him close and whisper, “Oh Eli, you’re right.
-You led us to the best treasure in life.”
-We pause.
-We give thanks.
-Time hasn’t won the day after all.
+I pulled him close and whispered, “Oh Eli, you’re right.
+You have led us to the very best gift.”

 The moment is marked, with an X on my heart.
-A reminder that to pause is precious, and to give in is a gift.
-What I would have missed today, had it been up to me.
+A reminder that to pause is precious, and to give in sometimes is a gift.
+What I would have missed, had it been up to me.